 How-To Recover Deleted Safari Bookmarks

-Assuming that both your iPhone and iPad were connected to your iCloud account, you can easily sync the bookmarks and recover them back onto your device.
+Assuming that both your iPhone and iPad are connected to your iCloud account, you easily sync the bookmarks and recover them back onto your iDevice.

-Lets say that your bookmarks were lost on your iPad.
+Let’s say that your bookmarks were lost on your iPad.
 In that case, simply go to Settings >iCloud.
-Turn off the Safari setting to OFF on your iPad and iPhone.
-Please make sure that you are using the same Apple id on both the devices.
+Turn the Safari setting to OFF on your iPad AND iPhone.
+Please make sure that you are using the same Apple ID on both the devices.

-Next, Turn it back on your iPhone and then on your iPad. iCloud will automatically sync your Safari bookmarks onto your iPad.
-This process does take some time depending upon the number of bookmarks and your wi-fi signal.
+Next, turn Safari back on your iPhone and then on your iPad. iCloud automatically syncs your Safari bookmarks onto your iPad.
+This process does take some time depending on your number of bookmarks and your WiFi signal.
 Give it about 30 minutes or so and you should see all your bookmarks return to your iPad.